 Administrators can use the centralized web interface to scan endpoints to detect missing patches, as well as test patches before deploying them.
 ManageEngine also provides prebuilt, tested and ready-to-deploy packages to help simplify patching of third-party applications.
 In addition, administrators can customize deployment policies to meet their specific business requirements, and they can specify which installation and reboot options to perform on an endpoint when deploying a patch, software update or service pack.

 Patch Manager Plus includes auditing and dynamic reporting capabilities to help analyze and fix vulnerabilities.
 The platform provides real-time patch management metrics that can be viewed through patch status dashboards and patch management reports.
 Patch Manager Plus is available in three editions: Free, Professional and Enterprise.
-The Free edition supports up to 50 endpoints.
+The Free edition supports up to 20 workstations and five servers.
 The cost for the other two editions depends on the subscription plan and whether it is the on-premises or cloud edition.
 There are some feature differences between the two deployment options, but for the most part, they offer similar functionality.

 Microsoft Endpoint Configuration Manager